Robert Clegg Jr.: 2008 election

 In 2008, Clegg gave up his Senate seat to run for the U.S. House of Representatives in New Hampshire's 2nd congressional district, but lost the Republican primary to talk radio host Jennifer Horn who in turn lost to incumbent Paul Hodes.

 2010 election

 In 2010, Clegg joined with Republican U.S. Senate candidate Bill Binnie to take on GOP front-runner Kelly Ayotte in a TV attack ad.

 Lobbying

-Bob Clegg is a lobbyist for Legislative Solutions in Concord, NH.
+Clegg was a lobbyist for Legislative Solutions in Concord, NH.

-Personal life
+Personal life and death

-He and his wife, Priscilla, reside in Hudson, New Hampshire and have two children.
+Clegg and his wife, Priscilla, resided in Hudson, New Hampshire, and had two children.
+He died on August 31, 2023, at the age of 69.